 This is a safe and natural way to help take some of your back pain away.
 It is much better than dangerously addictive drugs or risky surgery.
 The possible reason that inversion tables help to relieve back pain is that it helps to decompress the spine.

-When you stand upright all day long, the weight of your upper body will press down on your spine, each vertebra having more pressure than the next.
+When you stand upright all day long, the weight of your upper body will press down on your needle, each vertebra having more pressure than the next.
 When you use an inversion table, you are reversing the effects of gravity on your spine for long enough to help undo the pain of that weight.

 Watch this quick video for a more in-depth explanation: